Flower of the East

 The Flower of the East (گل شرق) complex was a €1.7 billion tourism attraction project, begun in 2004 in Kish Island and was expected to be finished by 2010.
 The project was cancelled in 2007.
 The complex was to accommodate a luxury hotel.
 This project was cancelled in 2017.
+If built, the 210-meter hotel would have been the tallest building in Iran surpassing Tehran International Tower in Tehran.

 Development project

 The Flower of the East Development Project was the biggest project on Kish Island in the Persian Gulf.
 The project was slated to include three hotels, three residential areas, villas and apartment complexes, coffee shops, showrooms, stores, sports facilities and a marina.
 The project was managed by the German firm FOE Projektgesellschaft mbH.

 Flower of the East Kish Development company, in which FOE Projektgeselschaft mbH was the 98% share holder, was registered in the Department of Registrar of Companies and Industrial and Intellectual Ownerships of Kish Free Zone Organization.
 It received the annual Economy Activity License for 2010 from KFZO, and also received the Amendment of the primary Foreign Investment Permission from FIPA on 05/01/2009.

 Flower of the East consists of these sub-categories: